Messaging Service

 • validateServerName— When set to true, certificates without the matching host are not accepted.

 • trustStoreFilePath— The location of the trust store files.
+Trust store files must be in PEM format.
 If an empty string is passed, no file path will be set.

 • trustedCommonNameList— A comma-separated list of acceptable common names for matching with server certificates.
 An empty string will match no names.